A group photo of the entire Family Health Services team at Hello Neighbor.

 Providing individualized case management to help especially vulnerable immigrants and refugees increase their individual or household stability.

-While most refugees achieve significant progress towards economic self-sufficiency through employment programs, the U.S. Refugee Resettlement Program also receives highly vulnerable individuals who require extra support for successful integration.
-For these individuals, the Preferred Communities program offers comprehensive case management to help them overcome challenges as they adapt to life in the United States and gain the skills to address difficulties independently.
-Hello Neighbor additionally offers intensive case management to vulnerable neighbors enrolled in our programs who may not be ORR-eligible.
+While most refugees achieve significant progress towards economic self-sufficiency through employment programs, some new arrivals are highly vulnerable individuals who require extra support for successful integration.
+For these individuals, we offer comprehensive case management to help them overcome challenges as they adapt to life in the United States and gain the skills to address difficulties independently.

 Referral Information

 Referrals accepted for ORR-eligible immigrants and refugees.
-Referrals can be submitted via this contact form.
-Please include name, contact information, address, language, date of arrival, and immigration status (if known).
+Referrals can be submitted via this form.

 Hello Neighbor’s partnership Bethany Christian Services offers holistic, strengths-based, and trauma-informed services for Afghan Survivors Impacted by Combat.